VMmanager Knowledge Base

 3. Copy the script files into the repository directory.

-4. Create a metadata.json file with script descriptions in the repository directory:
+4. Create files with script descriptions in the repository directory:

 {